-CoBLOgó / SUBdV
+CoBLOgó Office / SUBdV

 -

-AuthorsFranklin Lee, Anne Save de Beaurecueil
+- Authors:Franklin Lee, Anne Save de Beaurecueil

-MEP EngineerWilliam de Vianna
+- Mep Engineer:William de Vianna

-ConstructorUdemar Empreiteira
+- Constructor:Udemar Empreiteira

-Concrete Block InstallationLenox (Mason Dodinha)
+- Concrete Block Installation:Lenox (Mason Dodinha)

-From the architect.
+Text description provided by the architects.
 For this Factory and Office Annex in São Paulo Brazil, a ‘high-low’ fusion was employed, where high-tech architectural design strategies imported from abroad were combined with local low-tech construction methodologies to create a ‘tropicalized’ digital aesthetic.
 Parametric design, digital environmental simulation, and digital fabrication were employed to design and prepare the instructional guides for a low-tech labor force using simple local materials to construct a parametrically rotating concrete-block façade screen, as well as custom-made digitally fabricated furniture and internal wall panels.

 The overall intent of the building was to provide an economical, environmentally sensitive, yet novel design to give a contemporary industrial identity to the factory complex.
 The annex building houses various programs on a split level site in front of an existing factory in the São Paulo industrial suburb of Taboão da Serra.
 The double-height ground floor space contains a new mechanized-loaded raw material storage facility, the first and second floors are dedicated to administrative office space for the factory, and the final floor is a show-room for factory products.